Joe Biden is making a last stand in South Carolina

-Joe Biden’s rally in Conway, South Carolina on Monday evening started late and was already running long before the former vice president went ahead and took one last question from a young man in the crowd.
+Joe Biden’s rally in Conway, South Carolina, on Monday evening started late and was already running long before the former vice president went ahead and took one last question from a young man in the crowd.
 It might have been a tricky one for a less experienced politician—if the campaign had been vetting questions, it would have been someone’s job to nix it—more of a statement than a query, rambling, and not closely tied to the campaign’s main themes.
 It started off about fears of what population growth would do to the planet and concluded by asking how Biden would empower women in poor countries “who are dealing with machismo?”

 I couldn’t tell you exactly what happened next, but Biden didn’t miss a beat, offering a response that was far-reaching, complex, and lasting 20 minutes.
 He took the audience on a grand tour spanning campus assault, the Violence Against Women Act, and even, briefly, English common law on wife-beating dating back to 1390.
 “I want to make a controversial statement,” he said at one point.
 “If someone in this room took off all her clothes and walked out the door, no man has a right to touch her.”
 This was not, in fact, a controversial statement.
 But the crowd loved it.